 Precision Processing

-Precision processing methods, such as cold drawing, rolling, forging, and heat treatment, can increase the strength of the material.
+Precision processing methods can increase the strength of the material.
+Such as cold drawing, rolling, forging, and heat treatment.
 These methods can improve the crystal structure and reduce internal defects.

 Control Grain Size